 Our business faces significant risks.
-These risks include those described below and may include additional risks and uncertainties not presently known to us or that we currently believe are immaterial.
+These risks are described below.
 If any of the events or circumstances described in the following risks occurs, our business, operating results or financial condition could be materially adversely affected.
 These risks should be read in conjunction with the other information set forth in this report.
-Additional risks and uncertainties not presently known to us or that we currently believe are immaterial also may impair our business operations.
-If any of the events described in the following risks occur, our business, operating results and financial condition could be significantly harmed.